bobbrady/basic-algorithms/README.md

-# basic-algorithms
+# Data Structures and Algorithms in JavaScript
-Basic algorithms implemented as a Node.js package
+Basic data structures and algorithms implemented as a Node.js package